top of page

 Context: Imagine a market where prices have been rising steadily, in a strong uptrend (typically seen on a larger time frame chart (15 min, 60 min, 4 hour)

 Bullish Movement (Flag pole): During this upward movement, there is a significant price surge, known as the flagpole.
 This represents a strong bullish sentiment among traders.
-Major reports (FED, PPI, CPI, NFP) or Earnings reports (as in this example, NVDA reported after hours) can be a catalyst for a flagpole to develop.
+Major reports in futures (FED, PPI, CPI, NFP) or Earnings reports (as in this example, NVDA reported after hours) can be a catalyst for a flagpole to develop.

 Consolidation (Flag): After the flagpole, there's a period of consolidation where prices move sideways in a rectangular or a channel-like pattern.
 This is the "flag" part of the pattern.
 Flags can have very strong support and resistance and this consolidation is building for a bigger move.
 60% of the time, the breakout is in the direction of the trend!